BU 5050 Business Graduate Internship - 3 graduate credits

 The basics of fund accounting and modified accrual basis are explored by looking at the different fund purposes, typical transactions, and examples of government reporting and disclosure.
 This course covers the core concepts, principles, and financial reporting for government and not-for-profit accounting, which varies significantly from financial accounting used in public and private financial reporting.

-BU 5600 Fed Taxes & Business Decisions - 3 graduate credits
+BU 5600 Federal Taxes and Business Decisions - 3 graduate credits

 Tax laws and their effect on management planning and decision-making, as well as on personal financial transactions are of interest to managers and accountants.
 Representative topics include: tax aspects of selecting a business form; tax factors in acquiring, using and disposing of land, buildings, equipment; capital gains and losses; nontaxable transactions; individual income tax; family tax planning; common tax traps.
 Prerequisite: BU 5190.